virtuozzo/cloudscripting-docs/docs/reference/events.md

 - `${event.response.}`:
     - `result` - result code.
 The successful action result is *'0'*.

-### onBeforeUnlinkDockerNodes
+### onBeforeUnlinkNodes

-This event is executed before the *unLinkDockerNodes* action and is run for each unlinking containers action.
-The *onBeforeUnlinkDockerNodes* event is applied for Docker containers only.
+This event is executed before the *unLinkNodes* action and is run for each unlinking containers action.
+The *onBeforeUnlinkNodes* event is applied for Docker containers only.

 **Event Placeholders:**